 - The raw flowers are eaten in salads or stir-fried.

 - Young leaves are usually finely chopped and then cooked by stir-frying or steaming.
+Here is an Agathi stir-fry recipe, cooked in Indian style.

 - In some Indian recipes, young leaves are sautéed with oil, mustard seed, onion, garlic, black gram, moong beans, asafoetida, green chili, turmeric, and salt.